trystan-geoffre/Full-Stack-Trading-App/README.md

 <h4>Opening Range Breakdown:</h4>
 This Python script is designed to automate the execution of a trading strategy, specifically the "opening range breakdown" strategy, using Alpaca API for real-time trading.
 The script connects to an SQLite database to retrieve stocks associated with the chosen strategy, then checks if the stock has already an order filled.
 For each stock, it downloads 15-minute interval historical data from Yahoo Finance, calculates the opening range, and determines if a breakdown has occurred after the opening range.
 If a breakout is detected and there is no existing filled order for the stock, a short order is placed on Alpaca with specified limit, take-profit, and stop-loss prices.
 The script logs messages for each action and is configured to run for a defined historical data range. <a href=""> Code Link</a>

-<h4>Opening Range Breakdoout:</h4>
+<h4>Opening Range Breakout:</h4>
-The code for the opening range breakout is similar to the opening range breakdown, with the key difference being the calculation of a breakout.
+The Opening Range Breakout code is similar to the Opening Range Breakdown, with the key difference being the calculation of a breakout.
 Also, in this context, the code is designed to execute a buy order with a trailing stop instead of a traditional stop-loss and take-profit approach.
 The trailing stop dynamically adjusts the stop price based on the stock's price movement, enhancing adaptability to market fluctuations.
 Additionally, the bracket order setup incorporates a limit price, offering control over the maximum price paid for the stock during the buy order execution <a href=""> Code Link</a>

-<a href=""> Code Link</a>
+<h4>Bollinger Bands Short:</h4>
+This Python code is a trading script that utilizes the Alpaca API and Yahoo Finance to implement a Bollinger Bands strategy for a list of stocks.
+The script connects to a SQLite database, queries for stocks associated with the "bollinger_bands" strategy, and checks for existing orders.
+It then downloads historical price data, calculates Bollinger Bands, and executes a short order when specific trading conditions are met, incorporating limit prices, take-profit, and stop-loss parameters.
+The script is designed to automate trading decisions based on the Bollinger Bands indicator, providing a systematic approach to managing short positions in the stock market.

+<h4>Bollinger Bands Long:</h4>
+This Bollinger Bands Long code mirrors the Bollinger Bands Short, with the only difference being in the calculation of upward movement and the execution of a buy order instead of a short order.<a href=""> Code Link</a>

   </p>
   <br>
 </details>